ghandmann/covid-19-divi-charts/README.md

 A daily updated version of the website can be found [here](https://sveneppler.de/covid-19/).

+## General reminder

+This is all rather hacky.
+Don't expect to check this repo out and it just works for you. :)

 ## `catcher.pl`

 Just a short perl script to fetch alle CSV-Files from the [DIVI website](https://www.divi.de/divi-intensivregister-tagesreport-archiv-csv?layout=table)

+Currently the code only tries to fetch the last two pages (~40 Days) of the CSV-Reports, since all CSV until 26. of october are already included.
+If you need to fetch more/refetch everything you need to manually change the value of `$maxPageOffset` to your needs.

 ## `report-generator.pl`